aleszu/text-mining-course/README.md

   theme_minimal()
 ```

 Next, we tokenize and score the tweets with the labMT dictionary.
-Important: We need to group_by() tweet to get average sentiment of the overall tweet.

 ```{r}
 tokenized_tweets <- candidate_tweets %>%